Boom! It’s 20 days until the 2014 running of the RideLondon 100 kicks off (pedals off) from Queen Elizabeth Olympic Park.

 11 Reasons Why You’re Going To Have A Great Time Riding RideLondon

-Here’s a quick reminder of what you can look forward to (the full post can be found here):
+Here’s a quick reminder of what you can look forward to:

 - Riding on closed roads in London is fugging amaze-balls.